neyralab/client-gateway/README.md

 const crypter = new WebCrypto();

-await crypter.encodeFile(
+await crypter.encodeFile({
     file,
     oneTimeToken,
-    dispatch,
     endpoint,
     getKeysByWorkspace,
-    updateProgressCallback,
     saveEncryptedFileKeys,
-    getOneTimeToken
-)
+    getOneTimeToken,
+    callback,
+    handlers,
+})

 1. Returns response from the /chunked/uploadChunk request - the whole information about the file

 Accepts:
 1. file - current file that is supposed to be encrypted and uploaded
 2. oneTimeToken - token from /generate/token request
-3. dispatch - redux dispatch required for UI updates
-4. endpoint - endpoint from /generate/token request
+3. endpoint - endpoint from /generate/token request
-5. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
+4. getKeysByWorkspace - callback function that gets user's public keys to be saved later with encrypted file key
-6. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-7. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
+5. saveEncryptedFileKeys - callback function that saves user's public keys with encrypted file key
-8. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
+6. getOneTimeToken - used to get OTT & endpoint for saving thumbnail on /chunked/thumb/{slug} if needed
+7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);

 ### Encrypt already uploaded file